 FORTUNE MAGAZINE, May 15, 1985

 In its 40th Anniversary issue (May 15, 1985), Fortune Magazine recognized Erhard’s significant contribution to corporate leadership and strategic thinking.
-Fortune noted Erhard's work, which introduced the idea and value of empowering people, was the major management innovation of the 1970s.
+Fortune noted that Erhard's work, which introduced the idea and value of empowering people, was the major management innovation of the 1970s.

 The Life and Legacy of Werner Erhard